opencadc-metadata-curation/collection2caom2/README.md

 - the DEFAULT_VALUE is `None`

 The software takes the information stored in this blueprint, and processed the FITS header information based on that.
 When trying to set a value for  Chunk.position.axis.axis1.ctype it will look in the FITS header at the value of the keyword CTYPE1, and use that value if it exists.

-## Mapping Examples

-### Direct Creation of Part- and Chunk-level WCS Information

-See [here](https://github.com/opencadc/caom2tools/tree/master/caom2) for an example of how to create a minimal, or a complete Simple Observation, using the class definitions of the python caom2 module, where the WCS information is captured at the Chunk level.

-Use this approach if FITS files are stored at CADC, and it's possible to utilize the existing CADC cutout functionality.

-### Direct Creation of Plane-level WCS Information

-See [the function _build_observation here](https://github.com/opencadc-metadata-curation/draost2caom2/blob/master/draost2caom2/main_app.py) for an example of how to create a Simple Observation, using the class definitions of the python caom2 module, where the WCS information is captured at the Plane level.

-Use this approach if FITS files are not stored at CADC, or the data does not exist in FITS, and therefore there is no cutout functionality.

-### Blueprint-Based Creation of CAOM2 Information

-See [here](https://github.com/opencadc-metadata-curation/vlass2caom2/blob/master/vlass2caom2/vlass2caom2.py) for an example of how to capture the Telescope Data Model to CAOM2 instance mapping using blueprints.

-Use this approach if the source data is in simple FITS files, and the mapping capabilities of the blueprint functionality are sufficient to capture the idiosyncracies of the TDM->CAOM2 mapping for the telescope in question.

-For blueprint-based implementations, when one attribute in the CAOM2 record is affected by a particular input value, use the blueprint.
-When more than one attribute in the CAOM2 record is affected by a particular input value, use the update method, which is invoked via a 'visitor'.

 ## Cardinality Examples